ngojohn2002/11-Express-js-Note-Taker/README.md

 Using the Note Taker application is straightforward.
 Follow these steps:

 1. **Open the Application**:
-   - If running locally, open your web browser and go to `http://localhost:3001`.
+   - If running locally, follow the steps in section [Installation](#installation) above to start your server on port 3001, then open your web browser and go to `http://localhost:3001`.
-   - If deployed, visit the URL provided by Render where your application is hosted.
+   - Alternatively, you can visit the live deployed app on Render's website by clicking on [https://ngojohn2002-express-js-note-taker.onrender.com](https://ngojohn2002-express-js-note-taker.onrender.com).

+      > **Note: Monitoring and Potential Delays**
+      The application is hosted on Render's free tier, which may cause delays of up to 50 seconds after periods of inactivity.
+To minimize this, I use [UptimeRobot](https://uptimerobot.com/) and [Better Uptime](https://betteruptime.com/) for regular monitoring.
+However, occasional delays may still occur.
+Thank you for your understanding and patience as I work to improve this experience.

 2. **Landing Page**:
    - You will be presented with a landing page.
 Click the link or button to navigate to the notes page.